Ido-Bot/.github/profile/README.md

-# Ido Bot is a WhatsApp bot designed to make it easier to use and add new options to WhatsApp
+# Ido is a WhatsApp bot designed to make it easier to use and add new options to WhatsApp